AbdulSyed05/Django-Blog/README.md

 ![PYTHON](media/images/models.py%20blogs.png)

 ### JavaScript Validation I did not use JS for my PP4, I know there are some files in for JS i really dont understant where they came from.
 I was using help of my student colleague he ask me to installed AllAuth etc after installing those files JS files are in my project.
+My main JavaScript files are from Bootstrap.
+This is not custom JavaScript.

 ### Manual Testing user stories
 Test all your user stories, you an create table